Frequently Asked Questions

 Running Late?
 If you are running late for your appointment, please call us to advise that you are on your way.
 Your Psychologist will wait for you for 10 minutes.
 If you do not make contact to advise that you are on your way, they may at times leave the premises.

-Appointments typically last for 50 minutes and the full cost for this is currently $170.
-However, you may not have to pay this full amount if you have a referral from your doctor and are eligible for Medicare MBS, or have a Healthcare or Tertiary Student ID Card.
+Appointments typically last for 50 minutes and the full cost for this is currently $185.
+However, you may not have to pay this full amount if you have a referral from your doctor and are eligible for Medicare MBS, or have a Healthcare or Tertiary Student ID Card which may make you eligible for bulk billing..

 All appointments must be paid for at the time of your visit.
 If you are to be bulk billed (conditions apply) you will need to present your current Medicare card.
 Payment for services may be paid by Cash, Visa or Eftpos (conditions apply).